EricClasher/Polymarket-Content-/README.md

 NEW: Scientists discover the Great Pyramid of Giza was built with "sophisticated" earthquake-resistant features.

 15% chance aliens are confirmed this year.

+JUST IN: Trump announces the U.S. has "total control" over the Strait of Hormuz.

+28% chance Hormuz traffic returns to normal by the end of next month.